lksoreng13/lksoreng13/README.md

 - 👀 I’m interested in Web Development using .net/
 - 🌱 I’m currently learning C#/
 - 💞️ I’m looking to collaborate on Web-development/
-- 📫 How to reach me by LINKDIN - linkedin.com/in/alok-soreng-760b601a4
+- 📫 You can contact me Linkdin- linkedin.com/in/alok-soreng-760b601a4

 <!---
 lksoreng13/lksoreng13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.